univstats

 Graduate Student Population

-Among the best Labour Economics schools, University of Wisconsin-Madison has the most enrolled graduate students of 36,306, while Princeton University has the least number of graduate students of 5,604.
+Among the best Labour Economics schools, Columbia University in the City of New York has the most enrolled graduate students of 25,880, while Princeton University has the least number of graduate students of 3,238.

 Graduate Student Population Comparison Between Best Labour Economics Schools